matthewrossi/seapp/README.md

 # SEApp: Bringing Mandatory Access Control to Android Apps

 SEApp enables developers to define ad-hoc Mandatory Access Control policies for their apps.
-This repository provides a set of modifications to the [Android Open Source Project](https://source.android.com/).
+This repository provides a set of changes to the [Android Open Source Project](https://source.android.com/).

 ## Motivation